-Under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), any action that is likely to have a significant impact on a nationally protected matter needs to be considered for environmental assessment and approval by the Australian Government.
+The Environment Protection and Biodiversity Conservation Act 1999 (the EPBC Act) requires the Australian Government to take an active role in specific situations.
+The primary focus of the legislation is the protection of matters of national environmental significance.
+Any action that is likely to have a significant impact on a matter of national environmental significance needs to be considered for environmental assessment and approval under the EPBC Act.

-The eight matters of national environmental significance protected by the EPBC Act are:
+The seven matters of national environmental significance protected by the EPBC Act are:

 - > the Commonwealth marine environment;

-- World Heritage properties;
+- > World Heritage properties;

 - > National Heritage places;

-- Ramsar wetlands of international importance;
+- > Ramsar wetlands of international importance;

-- nationally listed threatened species and ecological communities;
+- > nationally threatened species;

-- > migratory species;
+- > migratory species; and

-- > nuclear actions; and
+- > nuclear actions.

-- > the Great Barrier Reef Marine Park